 - Check out the gift shop.
 The gift shop at Key West Butterfly & Nature Conservatory sells unique butterfly and nature related souvenirs.
 It’s fun to just browse it, but you might also find the perfect Key West memory to bring home here.

 - Combine with Southernmost Point.
-Southernmost Point in Key West sits just a two-minute walk away from Key West Butterfly and Nature Conservatory.
+Southernmost Point in Key West is located just a two-minute walk away from Key West Butterfly and Nature Conservatory.
 Kill two birds with one stone and visit them both while you’re at the southern end of Old Town.

 More things to do near Key West Butterfly Garden

 A visit to Key West Butterfly Garden is just one of many fun things to do in Key West.
-The nearest is Southernmost Point that is located just around the corner from the conservatory.
+The Southernmost Point is located just around the corner from the conservatory.

 From Key West Butterfly & Garden Conservatory

 - Ernest Hemingway Home & Museum: 0.4 mile (0.6 km)

 - Key West Lighthouse & Keeper’s Quarters Museum: 0.4 mile (0.6 km)

 - Mile Marker 0: 0.8 mile (1.3 km)

 - Mallory Square: 1.2 miles (1.9 km)